Master's degree (2 years)Full timeGlobal Economy and Politics

-The master program will give you a solid understanding of the economic factors and political structures that shape global economic interactions.
+The master’s degree will provide you with a solid understanding of the economic factors and political structures that shape global economic interactions.

 Application deadline:

-Norwegian, Nordic, EU/EEA and Swiss citizens: 15th of April.
+Norwegian, Nordic, EU/EEA and Swiss citizens: 15 April

 Start of Studies: